Does Creatine Make You Bloated?

 dumbbells, protein and amino acids on a gray background.
 Showing both capsule and powder 'form of creatine'.
 A 'fitness enthusiasts' gym set up

 Typically, we see creatine in the form of a pure white powder stocked on fitness supplement store shelves.
-But it's actually much more than that; creatine is a natural non-proteogenic amino acid produced by the liver and kidneys from three precursor amino acids.
+But it’s actually much more than that; creatine is a natural non-proteogenic amino acid produced by the liver and kidneys from three precursor amino acids.
+While creatine is beneficial for muscle building, it can also cause weight gain due to water retention.
 (1)

 Do We Produce Creatine Naturally?